Katy Perry Just Shaded Britney Spears on the Red Carpet

 Katy Perry is back in a big way with a new single and a chic blonde look.
-As the "Chained to the Rhythm" singer walked the red carpet at the Grammys Sunday night, she snuck in some unexpected remarks referencing Britney Spears and her famously public breakdown.
+But as the "Chained to the Rhythm" singer walked the red carpet at the Grammy Awards Sunday night, Perry snuck in some unexpected remarks referencing Britney Spears and her famously public breakdown.

 In not one but two different interviews on the red carpet, Perry threw shade at her fellow pop star, mentioning that she took time for her own mental health over the last year—and that her break from producing pop hits has gone well for her.